In the Botanical Museum there are seven exhibition rooms on two floors.

 First room – In addition to the portrait of the founder of the Botanical Garden Luca Ghini, you can admire the carved old walnut door, once placed in Via Santa Maria at the entrance of the Giardino dei Semplici

 Second room – It houses a small reconstruction of the 16th century Wunderkammer, that was created in the building that today houses the Museum.
+A reconstruction of a Wunderkammer is also present at the Natural History Museum of the University of Pisa at the Pisa Charterhouse which preserves some original finds from the first collection exposed in the ancient “Gallery” established inside this building in 1591.

 Third room – It houses the historical collection of portraits of botanists, naturalists and directors of the Botanic garden.
 In this room is also exhibited a copy of the book Catalogus Plantarum Horti Pisani by Michelangelo Tilli published in 1723.